phalpern/WG21-halpern/task_region_proposal-r2.md

 it was invoked.
 (See [Thread Switching][] in the Issues section.)

-_Notes_: It is expected (but not mandated) that `f` will (directly or indirectly) call `tr.run(_invocable_)`.
+_Notes_: It is expected (but not mandated) that `f` will (directly or indirectly) call `tr.run(_callable_object_)`.

 <a id="Exception_Handling"></a>

 # Exception Handling

-Every `task_region` has an associated exception list.
-When the `task_region` starts, its associated exception list is empty.
+Every task region has an associated exception list.
+When the task region starts, its associated exception list is empty.

-When an exception is thrown from the user-provided function object passed to `task_region`, it is added to the exception list for that `task_region`.
+When an exception is thrown from the user-provided callable object passed to `task_region` or `task_region_final`, it is added to the exception list for that task region.
-Similarly, when an exception is thrown from the user-provided function object passed into `task_region_handle::run`, the exception object is added to the exception list associated with the nearest enclosing `task_region`.
+Similarly, when an exception is thrown from the user-provided function object passed into `task_region_handle::run`, the exception object is added to the exception list associated with the nearest enclosing task region.
 In both cases, an implementation may discard any pending tasks that have not yet been invoked.
 Tasks that are already in progress are not interrupted except at a call to `task_region_handle::run` or `task_region_handle::wait`, as described above.

-If the implementation is able to detect that an exception has been thrown by another task within the same nearest enclosing `task_region`, then `task_region_handle::run` or `task_region_handle::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding `task_group`.
+If the implementation is able to detect that an exception has been thrown by another task within the same nearest enclosing task region, then `task_region_handle::run` or `task_region_handle::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding `task_group`.

-When `task_region` finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown from the `task_region`.
+When a task region finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown from the task region.

 The order of the exceptions in the `exception_list` object is unspecified.